 Offering document/term sheet

-The BVI PIF Regulations contemplate an offer or invitation to purchase or subscribe for fund interests in a private investment fund to be made within an offering document or term sheet and the BVI PIF Regulations stipulate the contents that should be contained in an offering document or term sheet.
-The BVI PIF Regulations provide that where an offering document or term sheet is not issued, the fund is required in its application to the FSC to provide the reason for not issuing an offering document/ term sheet, including how relevant information concerning the fund and any invitation or offer will be provided to investors or potential investors.
+In the BVI, the BVI PIF Regulations contemplate an offer or invitation to purchase or subscribe for fund interests in a private investment fund to be made within either an offering document or term sheet and stipulate the contents that should be contained therein.
+The BVI PIF Regulations also provide that where an offering document or term sheet is not issued, the fund is required in its application to the FSC to provide the reason for not issuing an offering document/ term sheet, including an explanation in relation to how relevant information concerning the fund and any invitation or offer will be provided to investors or potential investors.
 What this means from a practical perspective is that where a private investment fund opts not to issue an offering document or term sheet, for the FSC to accept this, the required regulatory disclosures will need to be contained elsewhere in the fund's constitutional documents and/or subscription agreement.

 A private investment fund must have at all times an "authorised representative" in the BVI to act as the main intermediary between the fund and the FSC, to accept services of notices and other documents, to keep such records (or copies thereof) as may be prescribed, and to submit all documents required and pay all fees payable to the FSC.
 The concept of an authorised representative in the BVI is not a new one and all entities licensed under SIBA are required to have an authorised representative in the absence of their having a substantive presence in the BVI.
 The authorised representative role is typically performed by a licensed affiliate of the registered agent.
 Through one of our affiliates which holds an authorised representative licence, Ogier can act as the authorised representative for any of our private investment fund clients.